-- Has the effect or will have the effect of physically harming a student, damaging a student's property, or placing a student in reasonable fear of harm to the student's person or of damage to the student's property; - Is sufficiently severe, persistent, or pervasive enough that the action or threat creates an intimidating, threatening, or abusive educational environment for a student;
+- Has the effect or will have the effect of physically harming a student, damaging a student's property, or placing a student in reasonable fear of harm to the student's person or of damage to the student's property; - Is sufficiently severe, persistent, or pervasive enough that the action or threat creates an intimidating, threatening, or abusive educational environment for a student; - Materially and substantially disrupts the educational process or the orderly operation of a classroom or school; or

-- Materially and substantially disrupts the educational process or the orderly operation of a classroom or school; or - Infringes on the rights of the victim at school.
+• Infringes on the rights of the victim at school.

 Bullying includes cyberbullying.
-Cyberbullying is defined by state law as bullying that is done through the use of any electronic communication device, including through the use of a cellular or other type of telephone, a computer, a camera, electronic mail, instant messaging, text messaging, a social media application, an internet website, or any other internet-based communication tool.
+Cyberbullying is defined in state law as bullying that is done through the use of any electronic communication device, including through the use of:

+- A cellular or other type of telephone

+- A computer

+- A camera

+- Electronic mail

+- Instant messaging

+- Text messaging

+- A social media application

+- An internet website

+- Any other internet-based communication tool.